koalixCZ/artifact-js/README.md

 The happy end of the a long tale how to retrieve a dream artifact.

 ## How it can be useful for me?
-If you need to retrieve an artifact from the artifactory by by JavaScript?
+If you need to retrieve an artifact from the artifactory by JavaScript?
 Much.

 ## How it works?